A quick bite at the Castle Hotel

 The Dining Room at Bodysgallen, boasts an award winning menu with seasonal produce from the hall’s own gardens.
 Take in the history of this stylish National Trust country while sipping on a glass of crisp white or full bodied red from their notable wine list.

-Enjoy the best of Welsh produce at Bodnant Food Centre, set in the heart of the Conwy Valley with spectacular views.
-Buy a range of food and drink at the deli, butchery, wine cellar and in the family run farm shop.
+Enjoy the best of Welsh produce at Bodnant Welsh Wood, set in the heart of the Conwy Valley with spectacular views.
+Buy a range of food and drink at the deli, butchery, wine cellar and in the family run Bodnant Farm shop.
 Local suppliers and homemade artisan products enable you to shop, eat and live more sustainably and locally.
 Dine in at The Furnace, which serves pizza, wine and home made scones, enjoy sitting in the sun in the courtyard or relax in the coffee bar.